attilacsontos/OSD4ISO/Building_a_community_centered_documentation/Editor/Editors_usage_for_Markdown_writing.md

 Most content creators use WYSIWYG "what you see is what you get" editors (such as Word, Pages, or Google Docs).
 These show exactly how your content will look after saving or publishing them online.

 One of the disadvantages of using them is that unless you use a style sheet, designing the content often takes more time than creating the content itself.
 Most users don't use a style sheet but inline formatting, which means they format the given content element individually.
-After a while (especially if it is a more extensive document), different styles may appear between these content elements.
+After a while (especially if it is a more extensive document), differences in styles may appear between these content elements.

-Let's not even talk about the situation when one person does not prepare a given document; however, different people from different departments of a company start formatting the different content elements differently.
+The issue becomes more dire when a document is being written and designed by several persons.
+They may have different versions of the same application, having slightly different features in particular with regard to styles management.
+This can lead to lengthy and unnecessary formatting sessions.
 And let's admit that this previous example is not out of the ordinary but very common.

-Not to mention that these applications (for instance, Word, Google Docs, Pages, etc.) are not free, and the content created with them can only be opened and edited with them.
+Not to mention that these applications (for instance, Word, Google Docs, Pages, etc.) are not free, and they use most of the time a proprietary format for storing data, i.e. the content created with them can only be opened and edited with them.

 The limitations of platform dependency can also be a problem for personal use, but this is even more obvious at the corporate level: content created in Word is often only one stage of a workflow, and the doc/docx file must be converted, imported, etc., so that it can be used in other systems.

 Markdown provides a one-step solution to the above problems.
-Its syntax works like a style sheet in, e.g. Word: it unifies the design, and the generated code can be easily exported and, depending on the editor, can be used on any platform.
+Its syntax works like a style sheet inside a text processing application: it unifies the design, and the generated code is in text format, which can be easily exported and, depending on the editor, can be used on any platform.

 Learning the basic markdown syntax can be measured in minutes/hours.
 At the same time, e.g. in the case of Word, the most common word processor, it can take up to weeks and months before a complete novice user can use the application at a professional level.

 The usage of markdown is common and widely supported.
 No matter what you write or where you want to import it, finding a tool that can correctly read Markdown formatting and use the created content on another platform or application is easy.

-It is strange that, while Word is one of Microsoft's most complex products and its spectrum of functions is very broad, it is still the most widespread text editor worldwide.
-However, the vast majority of users use a fraction of Word's functions at a professional level, and there are many Word functions that they have never used or even heard of in their lives.

-Despite everything, many Word users are still reluctant to use any markdown editor, even though the learning curve would be much shorter for them if they used one, so they could reach a more productive level sooner.
+Despite everything, many users of WYSIWYG applications are still reluctant to use any markdown editor, even though the learning curve would be much shorter for them if they used one, so they could reach a more productive level sooner.

 In standard word processors, you usually structure your text by adjusting its appearance on the go.
 In the case of using the markdown editor, the user can pay more attention to the content and the structure of the text since, instead of the design, you only have to focus on the content.